tsdh/sotesola2012/README.md

 script [here](https://raw.github.com/technomancy/leiningen/preview/bin/lein),
 make it executable, and place it somewhere on your `PATH`.

+Since the metrics calculation uses the ForkJoin framework for parallelizing the computation, you need a JDK7 (or newer).

 Oh, and for the diagram generation, you also need the [GraphViz](http://www.graphviz.org/) program `dot` somewhere on your `PATH`.
 The parser invocation script `build-jamopp-graphs.sh` is a BASH script, so